WxBDM/nwsapy/docs/apiref/alerts/alerts.rst

 Alerts
 ======

 The alerts module retrieves information from ``/alerts/...``.
-More specifically, this module provides objects for the following urls:
+More specifically, this provides objects for the following urls:

 	| ``/alerts``
 	| ``/alerts/active``